- Jul 21, 2024

 The challenge of siloed UX strategies

-Years ago, we all used to occasionally check in on one or two online platforms, so optimizing UX for specialized tasks within each made perfect sense.
-However, these days, we’re using a range of platforms more frequently.
-The shift toward remote work has only accelerated the trend, meaning that most of your customers are expecting great experiences across more and more channels.
+Years ago, we occasionally checked in on one or two online platforms, so optimizing UX for specialized tasks within each made perfect sense.
+However, these days, we’re using various platforms more frequently.
+According to Statista, an internet user accesses at least 11 digital platforms daily.

 It’s only natural that this development results in clunky experiences that either don’t respect the platform’s context or fail to tailor their messaging to the target audiences they’re trying to reach.
 The manual process that worked well for a handful of platforms just breaks down under the volume of platforms and audiences that now need to be considered.